Earned Media Value: It’s Not The Right Metric for Measurement

 Short answer, it doesn’t.

 Measuring an influencer marketing campaign is not part of any earned media value metric.
-An Instagram influencer may mention your brand and post content with high engagement rates, but it should be tracked separately.
-Many marketers believe there is a level of publicity value when working with influencers, and some have gone as far as creating an influencer media value calculator.
+For example, an Instagram influencer may mention your brand and post content with high engagement rates, but it should be tracked separately.
+However, many marketers believe there is a level of publicity value when working with influencers, and some have gone as far as creating an influencer media value calculator.

 Final Thoughts on Earned Media Metrics